lilianagamezm/Introduction-to-Data-Science-in-Python/README.md

 # Introduction-to-Data-Science-in-Python from Coursera
-This is a itroduction to data science using Python language.
-The exercises are the same from the coursera online course.
+This is an introduction to data science using Python language.
+The exercises are the same as the Coursera online course "Introduction-to-Data-Science-in-Python", Michigan University.
-It useful for manipulating csv files, cleaning and merging data.
-It uses functions such as groupby, merge, pivot fundamentals to develop inferential statistical analysis. analyses.
+The scripts are useful for manipulating CSV files, cleaning and merging data.
+It uses functions such as groupby, merge, pivot fundamentals to develop inferential statistical analysis.